kparc/kcc/README.md

 ### remarks on parlance

-The most important terminology in 𝒌 revolves around functions.
-Functions in 𝒌 are first-class citizens. 𝒌 has anonymous functions, eval, apply, recursion, and then some.
-It takes a leap of faith to believe it, but 𝒌 is probably more lispy than certain Lisps, only you don't need to get past any parens.
+The most important terminology in 𝒌 revolves around **functions**.
+Functions in 𝒌 are first-class citizens.
+As you would expect, 𝒌 has anonymous functions, eval, apply and recursion.
+In that respect, 𝒌 is probably slightly more lispy than certain Lisps, only you don't need to get past any parens.
 However, since there are no linked lists under the hood, 𝒌 is _not_ Lisp, because it was designed to be fast.

 #### implicit arguments